Hotel dishwasher awarded $21 million after boss made her work on Sundays

 On March 31, 2016, Pierre says she was fired for alleged misconduct, negligence and “unexcused absences,” according to the lawsuit.

-Although there is a cap on punitive damage awards in federal court, Pierre's attorney said he expects she will receive between $300,000 and $500,000.
+Although there is a cap on punitive damage awards in federal court, Pierre's attorney said he expects she will receive at least $500,000.

 "I asked for $50 million, knowing that I was capped at $300,000," Brumer told NBC News on Wednesday.
 "I didn't do this for money.
 I did this to right the wrongs."